AdoriZahard/hi3er/docs/index.md

 ## Elysian Realm's 6.2 ER Tierlist
 <p align="center"> By: Adori - Columbina Supremacy#6481</p>

+!!! danger
+    Update for 2nd Half is WIP!

 !!! note
     Please make sure to read the explanation below regarding the method in which the Tierlist was made before DMing me for whatever reason you might want to, thank you~